Patches (Chairmen of the Board song)

-"Patches" (sometimes known as "Patches (I'm Depending On You)") is a country soul song written by General Johnson and Ron Dunbar and best known as the 1970 hit version by Clarence Carter.
+"Patches" (sometimes known as "Patches (I'm Depending On You)") is a country soul song written by General Johnson and Ron Dunbar and best known in the 1970 hit version by Clarence Carter.
 It won the 1971 Grammy Award for Best Rhythm & Blues Song.

 Chairmen of the Board

 The song was written by General Johnson, the lead singer of Chairmen of the Board, with Ron Dunbar, who worked in A&R and record production at the Invictus record label, owned and overseen by Brian Holland, Lamont Dozier, and Eddie Holland, formerly of Motown.
 Dunbar was often credited with co-writing hit songs at Invictus with "Edyth Wayne", a pseudonym used by Holland-Dozier-Holland during the time when they were in legal dispute with Motown and its music publishing arm Jobete to which they had been contracted.

 The song tells a story about a boy born and raised in poverty on a backwoods farm in Alabama by a father who endured much suffering in life; the father dies before the boy is 13, entrusting the boy with the family and estate.
 The boy is forbidden from quitting school (as the father never could attend), so he must do all of the farm work before and after school so that he and his family have food.
-The burden is almost too much for the boy, especially after a flood wipes out a crop, but determination not to let his father down, along wth his mother's prayers, keep him going.
+The burden is almost too much for the boy, especially after a flood wipes out a crop, but determination not to let his father down, along with his mother's prayers, keep him going.
 Years later, his mother has died and he and his younger siblings are adults, and he looks back on his father's words as what helped him pull through those hard times.

 "Patches" was included on Chairmen of the Board's first album, The Chairmen of the Board (later reissued as Give Me Just a Little More Time), and was the B-side of the group's July 1970 single, "Everything's Tuesday", their third chart hit.